pyinstaller/pyinstaller/doc/operating-mode.rst

 |PyInstaller| reads a Python script written by you.
 It analyzes your code to discover every other module and library your script needs in order to execute.
-Then it collects copies of all those files -- including the active Python interpreter! -- and puts them with your script in a single folder, or optionally in a single executable file.
+Then it collects and copies of all those files -- including the active Python interpreter! -- and puts them with your script in a single folder, or optionally in a single executable file.